NolanChan/liferay-portal/modules/private/post-upgrade-fix/README.markdown

-# Procedure to fix Core Upgrade Issues in Liferay 7
+# Procedure to Fix Core Upgrade Issues in Liferay 7

-In previous Liferay versions was really common to add upgrade fixes into verify classes.
+In previous Liferay versions, it was common to add upgrade fixes into verify classes.
 That wasn't a good practice for two reasons:

-- The nature of an upgrade fix is to be executed just once.
-However a verify process remains in the code (for next Liferay versions) to be executed as many times as necessary.
+- An upgrade fix should be executed just once.
+A verify process, however, remains in the code for subsequent Liferay versions to be executed as many times as necessary.
-- These verify processes turn into classes really difficult to maintain since contain a bunch of upgrade fixes some of them old and useless for next Liferay versions.
+- It is difficult to maintain verify processes that contain a bunch of upgrade fixes, especially ones that are old and irrelevant to newer Liferay versions.

-To avoid this we have defined a new procedure to fix upgrade issues in the Core from Liferay 7 or DXP and above:
+To avoid this, we've defined a new procedure to fix upgrade issues in the Core for Liferay 7 or DXP (and above):

-1. Fix the issue in master.
-To do it, you should add the upgrade fix to the upgrade process class associated to the next GA release.
-For example, if latest published GA release is 7.0 GA2 (7001), you should add your upgrade fix to `UpgradeProcess_7_0_2` class, if that class doesn't exist yet, you should create it.
-This step will solve the issue for next GA upgrades.
+1. Fix the issue in `master`.
+To do it, add the upgrade fix to the upgrade process class associated to the next GA release.
+For example, if the latest published GA release is 7.0 GA2 (7001), add your upgrade fix to the `UpgradeProcess_7_0_2` class (create it if doesn't already exist).
+This step solves the issue for subsequent GA upgrades.

-2. Backport these changes to `ee-7.0.x`.
-Fix pack team should include these modifications to future fix packs.
-This will solve the issue for new EE customers who upgrade to DXP after installing this fix pack.
+2. Backport the upgrade fixes to `ee-7.0.x`.
+The fix pack team includes these modifications for future fix packs.
+This solves the issue for new EE customers who upgrade to DXP after installing this fix pack.

-3. If it's a critical issue or your customer needs to solve the problem but they can't repeat the upgrade, you should create a new module into `modules/private/fixes/upgrade` directory inside **liferay-portal-ee** (`ee-7.0.x`) branch.
-This module has to include a Gogo console command which exeuctes the same modifications than the upgrade process.
-You should create a knowledge base article with the instructions to execute the process so that other customers could use it in the future (add the related LPS issue to the documentation).
-As first reviewal, please, send the pull request to commit this module to the Upgrade SME (Alberto Chaparro).
+3. If it's a critical issue or your customer needs to solve the problem but can't repeat the upgrade, create a new module in the `modules/private/fixes/upgrade` directory inside the **liferay-portal-ee** (`ee-7.0.x`) branch.
+This module must include a Gogo console command which executes the same modifications as the upgrade process.
+Create a knowledge base article with the instructions to execute the process so that other customers can use it in the future (add the related LPS issue to the article).
+For initial review, send a pull request that commits this module to the Upgrade SME (i.e., Alberto Chaparro).

-4. The module must fulfill following naming guidelines:
+4. The module must fulfill the following naming guidelines:

 	- **Directory name:**
 	`modules/private/post-upgrade-fix/post-upgrade-fix-{LPS_nnnnn}`